bismuthfoundation/TornadoWallet/wallet/crystals/212_docshield/doc/tuto.md

 `httpGet(url)` is a js function defined by the framework, you can use it also.

-See the wallet server supported commands : (LINK)
+See the wallet server supported commands : https://github.com/bismuthfoundation/WalletServer/tree/master/Doc

 #### Build the datatable content